ndestates/vscode-grok4/grok-integration/README.md

 Bring the power of Grok AI directly into your VS Code editor!
 Chat with Grok, get code explanations, reviews, and suggestions without leaving your development environment.

-## 🚀 New in v1.2.0
+## 🚀 New in v1.3.0

-- 🔢 **Show Token Count**: Instantly estimate token count for selected code via right-click context menu.
-- 📂 **Upload Files for Analysis**: Now available in the right-click context menu.
-Supports selecting multiple files and folders (recursively) for upload and review.
+- � **Security & Privacy Refactor**: License key is now stored in VS Code settings (not SecretStorage).
+All license management is configuration-based for transparency and portability.
+- � **Rate Limiting**: Prevents more than 5 Grok API calls per minute to avoid accidental overuse and improve stability.
+- 🧠 **Higher max_tokens**: Grok API calls now use up to 9000 tokens for longer, more complete answers.
-- Enhanced error handling and command registration.
+- 🛡️ **Safer Error Handling**: Improved error messages and handling for unknown errors and API/network issues.
+- 🛠️ **Modernized Codebase**: Refactored for maintainability, security, and future features.
+Removed legacy SecretStorage code.
+- 📝 **README & Docs Updated**: Installation, build, and usage instructions improved for ddev and VSIX workflows.

 ---